CNN documentary: Of 136 sexual assault reports at UNC, none resulted in expulsion

 Robinson told the media this month she was angry over how authorities and the university handled the case.

-"My life has changed forever, while the person who assaulted me remains as a student and a football player on this campus," said Robinson, now 19.
+“My life has changed forever, while the person who assaulted me remains as a student and a football player on this campus,” she said.

-Artis was charged Tuesday with sexual battery and assault on a female, both misdemeanors.
-His arrest warrant states he is accused of lying on top of Robinson, pinning her down with his weight as he raped her.
-The warrant further accuses him of pulling Robinson's bra strap, "causing an indentation on her shoulder/back."
+Artis, a linebacker, was charged this month with sexual battery and assault on a female, both misdemeanors.
+His arrest warrant states he is accused of lying on top of Robinson, and pinning her down with his weight as he raped her.
+The warrant further accuses him of pulling Robinson’s bra strap, “causing an indentation on her shoulder/back.”

 Artis has not responded to the allegations.
 The office of Sam Coleman, his attorney, told CNN it has no comment.

-Robinson said she was 18 at the time of the alleged February 14 assault at the Ram Village apartments on UNC's campus.
+Robinson said she was 18 at the time of the alleged assault at an apartment on UNC’s campus.
+She’s 19 now.

-"Yes, I was drinking that night on Valentine's Day," Robinson said Tuesday, with her father and lawyer by her side.
-"I'm underage, and I take responsibility for that, but that doesn't give anyone the right to violate me.
-I did not deserve to be raped."
+“Yes, I was drinking that night on Valentine’s Day,” Robinson said this month, with her father and lawyer by her side.
+“I’m underage, and I take responsibility for that, but that doesn’t give anyone the right to violate me.
+I did not deserve to be raped.”

-Robinson said she went to a hospital after the incident and gave an account of what she could remember to the sexual-assault nurse.
-She was then questioned by the university's Department of Public Safety investigators, who asked "demeaning and accusatory questions," Robinson said.
+Robinson said she went to a hospital afterward and gave an account of what she could remember to the sexual-assault nurse.
+She then faced what she called “demeaning and accusatory questions” from the university’s Department of Public Safety investigators.

 “Did I lead him on?
 Have I hooked up with him before?
 Do I often have one-night stands?
 Did I even say no?
 What is my sexual history?
 How many men have I slept with?
 I was treated like a suspect,” she said.